Uchihara Station: Lines

 Uchihara Station is served by the Jōban Line and the Mito Line, and is located 103.5 km from the official starting point of the Jōban Line at Nippori Station.

 Station layout

 The station consists of one side platform and one island platform, connected to the station building by a footbridge.
 The station is staffed.

 Platforms

 History

-Uchihara Station was opened on 16 January 1889.
+Uchihara Station opened on 16 January 1889.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 2758 passengers daily (boarding passengers only).
+In fiscal 2019, the station was used by an average of 2,758 passengers daily (boarding passengers only).